-We spend 3 days in Prague in winter, the Czech Capital.
+We spent 3 days in Prague in winter, Czech capital.

 See further below, what you can do in Prague in 3 days.